-Exams and assignments:
+Exams, Assignments and Grades:

-In addition to regular in-class exams each student will have to prepare material for the discussion of selected theoretical issues (see above) and a site report to be turned in at the end of the semester.
-Although students are encouraged to do their own research and select any site in the Near East that dates between the Neolithic and Hellenistic Period, the instructor is available for an "emergency" assistance.
+In addition to three (3) take-home exams each student will have to prepare a site report to be turned in at the end of the semester.
+A research paper will be acceptable in lieu of a site report with the instructor's permission.
+Although students are encouraged to do their own research and select any site in the Near East that dates between the Neolithic and Hellenistic Periods, the instructor is always available for assistance.